Professor Shirley Alexander, BSc, MAppStats (Macq), GradDipEd (SCAE)

-As Deputy Vice-Chancellor and Vice-President (Education and Students) Professor Shirley Alexander is responsible for leading the achievement of the University's key priorities in teaching and learning, the student experience, and the use of data analytics in all aspects of the university's work.
+As Deputy Vice-Chancellor and Vice-President (Education and Students) Professor Shirley Alexander is responsible for UTS's key priorities in teaching and learning, the student experience, and the use of data analytics in all aspects of the university's work.

 Her major responsibilities include:

-- enhancing the quality of the University's teaching, creating an environment of innovation and excellence in teaching and learning to ensure that UTS is recognised internationally as a leading Australian university (in collaboration with faculties, the Institute for Interactive Media and Learning, and the University Library)
+- enhancing the quality of UTS's teaching, creating an environment of innovation and excellence in teaching and learning to ensure that UTS is recognised internationally as a leading Australian university (in collaboration with faculties, the Institute for Interactive Media and Learning, and the University Library)

 - maintaining an effective, service-oriented and sustainable learning environment and infrastructure for all students

-Shirley Alexander is Professor of Learning Technologies and has worked at UTS for the past twenty years, having previously held the positions of Director of the Institute for Interactive Media and Learning, and Dean of the Faculty of Education.
+Shirley Alexander is Professor of Learning Technologies and has worked at UTS for the past 20 years, having previously held the positions of director of the Institute for Interactive Media and Learning, and dean of the Faculty of Education.

-She has an international reputation for her research on the use of information and communication technologies in education and recently chaired Digital Education Advisory Committee (DEAG) to advise the Federal Government on the best use of emerging technologies in the school environment.
+She has an international reputation for her research on the use of information and communication technologies in education, and recently chaired the Digital Education Advisory Committee to advise the federal government on the best use of emerging technologies in the school environment.

 - Student Services Unit